cmukgb/booth-cam/README.md

   non-youtube, image-based version, update that link too.
 You may not have to change anything because the current link is http://carnival.activitiesboard.org/image.jpg which seems future-proof.
+  * Update 2018: Well I guess I spoke too soon.
+Currently, http://activitiesboard.org is having issues, so there is no still image.
+    You can get the live video from http://springcarnival.org.
+I am leaving the above in case things get fixed in the future. - Murphy
+  * Further Update 2018: Apparently we aren't allowed to embed the YouTube video, so screw it all, I guess.
+Hopefully this changes soon.
+For now, I commented the relevant parts and added a message instead of the video.
+    - Murphy